 Amenities Offered at Independent Living Communities

 The amenities at independent living communities will differ from one location to the next.
-Some locations are set up as a traditional community of detached home with an onsite clubhouse for residents to engage in activities.
+Some Port St. Lucie independent communities are set up as a traditional community of detached home with an onsite clubhouse for residents to engage in activities.
 Others are apartment or condo-style and offer amenities within the buildings themselves.

 Amenities may include everything from pools and spas to fitness centers.
 Many times, there is a strong focus on providing amenities that keep people active, such as having an onsite healthy restaurant or coffee bar.
 There are also places for socializing, walking trails and outdoor spaces for entertainment.
 It’s possible to play a game of bocce ball with friends or enjoy a glass of wine by the firepit – it all depends on the community you choose.

 Services Offered at Independent Living Communities